-Sky Ward is for children and young people having orthopaedic (bone) and spinal surgery and has 18 beds.
+Sky Ward is for children and young people having orthopaedic (bone and joint) and spinal surgery and has 18 beds.

 Sky Ward is mainly run by our team of nurses, who work closely with the doctors to help you get better.

 Other staff who work on the ward include physiotherapists, occupational therapists, orthotists, plaster technicians, healthcare assistants, a school teacher and a ward play specialist.

 The following members of staff will be available to help you during your stay on the ward:

 - Ward Manager: Jenny Humphries

 - Play Specialist: Sasha Morris

 Conditions we treat